A growing list of the best independent jewellery makers in Australia

 View this post on Instagram

-Of both Indonesian and Dutch heritage, Daphne Hughette crafts jewellery inspired by the interpretation of ancient traditions, music and tribes.
+Of both Indonesian and Dutch heritage, Daphne Huguette crafts jewellery inspired by the interpretation of ancient traditions, music and tribes.
 Her designs have a beautifully organic, fluid feel to them, making each piece feel like it was made just for you.

 SGS Jewellery